percona/percona-xtradb-cluster/doc-pxc/source/glossary.rst

      *Percona XtraDB Cluster* is a high availability solution for MySQL.

    Percona XtraDB Cluster
-     *Percona XtraDB Cluster* is a high availability solution for MySQL.
+     *Percona XtraDB Cluster* (PXC) is a high availability solution for MySQL.

    my.cnf
      This file refers to the database server's main configuration file.
 Most Linux distributions place it as :file:`/etc/mysql/my.cnf`, but the location and name depends on the particular installation.
 Note that this is not the only way of configuring the server, some systems does not have one even and rely on the command options to start the server and its defaults values.